tldr-pages/tldr/pages/linux/cat.md

 `cat {{path/to/file1 path/to/file2 ...}} >> {{path/to/output_file}}`

-- Copy the contents of a file into an output file without buffering:
+- Copy the contents of a file into an output file in [u]nbuffered mode:

 `cat -u {{/dev/tty12}} > {{/dev/tty13}}`